 Widowspeak, ‘Almanac’ – Album Review

-Singer Molly Hamilton’s waifish delivery was admired as a sonic dead ringer for that of cult ’90s band Mazzy Star's vocalist Hope Sandoval.
-Indeed, both singers can be found buried in the mix, leading their bands in creating moods both delicate and dangerous, offering trembling, distorted takes on Americana evoking dark, haunted natural expanses.
+Singer Molly Hamilton was admired for her waifish delivery and hailed as the second coming of Mazzy Star's Hope Sandoval.
+Indeed, both singers can be found buried in the mix, creating moods both delicate and dangerous, offering trembling, distorted takes on Americana and evoking haunted natural expanses.

 'Almanac' adds a few new colors to Widowspeak's palette, moving away from the first album's slow burn without changing the formula much.
-The formula, in essence, is the combination of Hamilton's breathy vocals and the structure provided by guitarist Robert Earl Thomas.
-On ‘Harsh Realm' and ‘Widowspeak”s other highlight, ‘In the Pines,' guitars trudged forth with a constant, loping rhythm, lending Hamilton's voice a cold steel floor on which to stand.
-On 'Almanac,' guitars ring out a little more — opener 'Perennials' announces itself with a clean and soaring riff that recalls a different kind of '90s pop, more 'Bends'-era Radiohead than Mazzy Star.
-And by lending Thomas' whipping melody the sway of a dandelion, Hamilton creates something new for the band — a kind of sweetness their colder debut lacked.
+As on 'Widowspeak,' the heart of the music is the interplay between Hamilton's breathy vocals and the structure provided by guitarist Robert Earl Thomas.
+On 'Widowspeak''s two highlights, 'Harsh Realm' and 'In the Pines,' guitars trudged forth with a constant, loping rhythm, giving Hamilton's voice a hard floor on which to stand.
+On 'Almanac,' guitars ring out a little more -- opener 'Perennials' announces itself with a clean and soaring riff that recalls a different kind of '90s pop, more 'Bends'-era Radiohead than Mazzy Star.
+With the aid of Thomas' whipping guitar melody, Hamilton creates something new for the band -- a kind of sweetness their colder debut lacked.

-The creepiness is diminished and the hooks are turned up for ballast.
-'Dyed in the Wool,' the album's standout, features a propulsive guitar riff and what is perhaps Widowspeak's most striking melody thus far.
+Another different: The creepiness is diminished and the hooks are turned up for ballast.
+'Dyed in the Wool,' the album's standout, features a propulsive guitar riff and what is perhaps Widowspeak's best melody yet.
 Hamilton's delivery clicks.
 As she puzzles over the depth of a pair of blue eyes, the song weaves organically, like a breeze blowing through an Andrew Wyeth painting.
-'Ballad of the Golden Hour’ perfectly brings into focus a lilting Hamilton melody and the country vibrato of Thomas' guitar — the kind of moment they should have stuck closer to.
+'Ballad of the Golden Hour' brings into focus a lilting Hamilton melody and the country vibrato of Thomas' guitar -- the kind of moment they should have stuck closer to.

-If the album lacks anything, it’s consistency. ’Minnewaska' sees the band moving even farther outside of their comfort zone.
-The gently pitching hymnal is admirable, but it feels stretched a bit too far.
-The song anchors the less stable second half, which hews between the pastoral and the slinking of closer 'Storm King.'
+Experiments elsewhere don't land as softly.
+'Minnewaska' sees the band farther outside of their comfort zone, and while gently-pitching hymnal is admirable, but it's a weaker song than the rest.
+The second half of the record is less stable overall, hewing between the pastoral and the slinking of closer 'Storm King.'
 It finds them a little unfocused, lacking the perfect sweetness conjured in the best moments of the first.
-But it practically assures the Mazzy Star comparisons are behind the band for good.
+But together they seem to assure that Mazzy Star comparisons are behind the band for good.